omerap12/LearningForAdvanced1/README.md

 # LearningForAdvanced1

-Learning for test (C++ language):design patterns, threads and more.
+Learning for test (C++ language): design patterns, threads and more.